 Before I answer your question, let me say this “You must qualify every prospect.
 PERIOD.”

 What if I don’t send the proposal when it has the possibility to covert?

-There are may variations of qualifying leads – intent of the prospect, size of the deal, timeline to buy product/service, decision makers involved, product/service-requirement fit, cost-benefit involved, etc.
+There are many variations of qualifying leads – intent of the prospect, size of the deal, timeline to buy product/service, decision-makers involved, product/service-requirement fit, cost-benefit involved, etc.

-As you will keep working on lead qualification, you can come up with checklist, quick calculations, and similar best practices, so that your qualification process is optimised for future leads.
+As you will keep working on lead qualification, you can come up with a checklist, quick calculations, and similar best practices, so that your qualification process is optimized for future leads.

-What if I keep qualifying and prospect decided to go with other vendor?
+What if I keep qualifying and prospect decided to go with other vendors?

 If you are working on unqualified leads, you are wasting lot of your bandwidth and unnecessarily inviting rejections.
 Click To Tweet

 Many sales & marketing professionals have the habit of including (or should I say dumping?) marketing collateral in the sales proposal document.
 Put yourself into the shoes of the prospect, and let’s say s/he got 15+ proposals.

 Do you think buyer/decision markers will have all the time in the world to go through each page in the proposal document written by all vendors?
 Click To Tweet